1. Submit a FAFSA

 Can I submit a personal copy of my federal tax return?

-Yes.
-Recent updates to federal regulations have declared that schools can accept a personal copy of the federal tax return from the student or parents (if required) for verification purposes for the 2017-2018 academic year only.
-Beginning for the 2018-2019 academic year, either a tax transcript from the IRS or your FAFSA filed using the IRS Data Retrieval Too are the only two ways to verify tax data.
-If you do not, or cannot use the IRS Data Retrieval Tool, you will be required to obtain a tax transcript from the IRS.
+No. Recent updates to federal regulations have declared that schools cannot accept a personal copy of the federal tax return from the student or parents (if required) for verification purposes.
+Beginning for the 2018-2019 academic year, either a tax transcript from the IRS or your FAFSA filed using the IRS Data Retrieval Tool are the only two ways to verify tax data.
+If you do not or cannot use the IRS Data Retrieval Tool, you will be required to obtain a tax transcript from the IRS.

 A 2015 IRS Tax Return Transcript may be obtained through: